 Retaining a lawyer at the outset of your claim alerts the defendant’s insurance company that you intend to recover the full measure of compensation you are entitled to.
 Without the advice of an experienced attorney, you could be leaving most of your potential recovery on the table.

-If you’ve suffered a serious bodily injury in a car accident, speak with an accident attorney at Seigel Law.
+If you’ve suffered a serious bodily injury in a car accident, speak with a car accident attorney at Seigel Law.
 Call us at 201.444.4000 or contact us online to schedule a free consultation.
 We assist injured clients in Bergen County and throughout New Jersey.